Valentine’s Day in lockdown

 10 ways to celebrate Valentine’s Day

 Whether you are just getting it together with someone or are in a long-term relationship.
 Do something special for Valentine’s Day.
-If you do choose to buy something, sign up to Honey which is a website that tracks the best coupons.
+If you choose to buy something, sign up for Honey, a website that tracks the best coupons.
 It’s the gesture that means the most.
 So don’t spend money you don’t have.
 You can always do something nice for each other instead.

 1. Cheaper by the dozen